wordpress-mobile/test-cases/test-cases/gutenberg/synced-patterns.md

-# Reusable Block - Test Cases
+# Synced patterns - Test Cases

 ## Preparation

-**For testing this block, it's required to create reusable blocks via the web version, here are the steps:**
+**For testing this, it's required to create a pattern via the web version, here are the steps:**

-- On a web browser, navigate to the [reusable blocks page](https://wordpress.com/types/wp_block).
+- On a web browser, navigate to the [patterns page](https://wordpress.com/types/wp_block).
 - Select the WP.com site for testing.
-- Click on "Add new reusable block".
+- Click on "Add new pattern".
 - Add a title.
 - Add some blocks.
 - Publish it.

-The reusable blocks page can be also used for editing and deleting blocks.
+The pattern page can be also used for editing and deleting patterns.

 ##### TC001

-**Add block**
+**Add pattern**

 **Steps**
 - Tap on ➕ button.
-- Tap on "Reusable" tab.
+- Tap on "Synced patterns" tab.
-- Tap on a reusable block.
+- Tap one of the items.
 - Once inserted, tap on the block to edit it.

 **Expected Behavior**
-- Expect to see the reusable block and its content.
+- Expect to see the pattern and its content.
 - Expect to see the block's name in the block's header.

 <kbd><img src="../resources/rb-inserter-menu.png" width="320"></kbd>